Generation

 Adjustments

-These flags customize the test generation.
+These flags will help you tune the basic contract test.
 Additional flags are explained here.

-• --asserts: An assert is a way to tell Skyramp what return values the test should check for.
+• --asserts: Specify how many assertions Skyramp should generate on the response body for the contract test.
 Skyramp evaluates the endpoint to determine what values are expected, and then the test checks to see whether they are returned.
-For more information about asserts, see the Examples page.
+You can find out more information about asserts here (Example 4).

 • Specifying all will return an assertion for every API response key available in the endpoint.

-• Specifying none will not return any assertions.
+• Specifying none will assert response code and check schema but will not return any body value assertions.

 • --response-status-code: Specify the expected status code.
 By default, Skyramp either asserts against the defined status code in the API specification or defaults to 20X.